jmchs-robotics/Kitbot2025/README.md

 \- Wren(from school)

 note: **Did you guys seriously forget to add a readme file?
 You guys should be ashamed of yourselves!**

+ !!
+Hey hey rookies!
+To show that you have done this part software training (1.1.1) please type your name bellow with the date completed and your favorite pokemon.
+\- Your software captains Addie and Ananda & mentor Ms. Graham
+\-\-addie-hinckley, ap-LeppaBerry, MsGraham